 - Prepare and practise before your presentation. - Pace yourself.
-Offer important points slowly, and speed up when you are giving examples.
+Go more slowly during important points, and speed up when you are giving examples.

 - Pause.
 Give your audience time to think about your important points. - Pay attention to your posture.
-Stand up straight, shoulders back, feet slightly apart so that you are comfortable, and don't sway.
-Don't put your hands in your pockets. - Use gestures and facial expressions naturally. - Make eye contact with your audience.
+Stand up straight, shoulders back, feet slightly apart so that you are comfortable, and don't sway. - Use gestures and facial expressions naturally. - Make eye contact with your audience.
 It shows you are confident, and it makes it easier to convince them of your point of view.